HoodedDeath/Death-Game-Launcher/README.md

 # Death-Game-Launcher
-A simple game launcher for (currently only) Steam games, more in the future.
+A simple game launcher.
-Allows for listing and launching of Steam games, possibly modding in the future.
+Allows for listing and launching of Steam amd local games, possibly modding in the future.

 Some games have an external application to allow for more options for that specific game

-Currently games that have external apps:
+Games that currently have external apps:
 -Subnautica
 -Terraria (WIP)